m-lab/prometheus-support/README.md

 ## Within an existing cluster

 No special scopes are required for the prometheus cluster configuration.
+However, node labels can only be added to a new node group using the command line.

-However, for very large number of time series a highmem node pool is necessary.
+For very large number of time series (e.g. production scraper) a highmem node pool is necessary.

 ```
 gcloud --project=mlab-oti container node-pools create prometheus-pool \